 Pre-AP courses at the high school include activities and strategies designed to engage students in active, high-level learning.
-Students will develop the skills, habit of mind, and concepts needed to succeed in college.
 Depth of material requires students to read and write extensively in and out of class.
 All students are encouraged to take at least one (1) advanced academics course each year of their high school experience.